2020 Super Bowl car ads: Winners and losers

 The Heist is a treat for the eyes and ears, as a historic lineup of Porsches—917K, Carrera GT, 918 Spyder, 911 RSR, 718 Cayman GT4, 911 Carrera 4S, 930 Turbo, and 911 GT2 RS—take to the highway and make their way through stunning locations like Heidelberg, Heppenheim, and the Black Forest.
 Of course, the Taycan can’t match those beautiful engine notes, but it isn’t supposed to.

 Best comic relief: As the museum employees quickly choose which vehicle they’ll give chase in, one asks, “Which car should I drive?”
 Since he’s the “new guy,” he gets a 1960 Porsche tractor.
 (Yes, Porsche produced tractors.)

-If only the world had seen the commercial in its entirety (the extended version included here).
+If only the world had seen the commercial in its entirety (that’s the extended version above).
 Alas, we were given a cut-down edition.
 It still managed to score, but let’s face it, Jeep and Hyundai set a high bar for Porsche to reach.
-Now, there’s a sentence you may never hear again.
+There’s a sentence you may never hear again.

 Real-life husband and wife John Legend and Chrissy Teigen turn a black-tie affair into a going away party for “Old Luxury.”
 Teigen addresses the crowd and says goodbye to, among others, “the guy who thinks his loud suit is a personality” and “the lady who goes to Asia once and suddenly thinks she’s spiritual,” and then she offers a toast to Old Luxury.
 “You had a good run, but it’s time to zhuzh you up a little bit.
 I give you… Young Luxury!”
 They all look to the front door in anticipation, but nothing happens.
 “John!”
 Teigen shouts, and Legend finally pulls up in a new Genesis GV80.
 After some banter, they drive away.